bomctl/bomctl/ROADMAP.md

 Reasons would be:

 - Ability to verify signatures of SBOMs that are moved from one system to the next with `bomctl`
-- SBOMs with data not supported protobom can be preserved if the SBOM is not modified
+- SBOMs with data not supported by protobom can be preserved if the SBOM is not modified

 The biggest architectural decision is how should be maintain tracibility from a component to the SBOM it originally came from.